spodolak/program_language_suggester/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your desktop.
 If using git bash you can do this by typing "git clone https://github.com/spodolak/program_language_suggester.git" into your command line while in desktop directory.
-* Navigate inside project directory by entering "cd  program_language_suggester" command in git bash.
+* Navigate inside project directory by entering "cd  program_language_suggester" in git bash.
 * Open index.html file in your browser of choice by entering "open index.html".

 ## Link to GitHub Pages